Kindergarten Teaching Madagascar

 • Regularly evaluating and assessing the progress of the children.

-***Please note the below school terms***
+***Please note the below school terms in the FAQ section***

 During school holidays, we organise an English teaching program at a local community centre for students aged 6 to 18 years old.
 Please note that the number of children attending may vary, with an expected average of 15 to 20 children per day.
 It’s worth mentioning that some children may be away from Nosy-BE during this time.
 There will be 3 to 4 hours of teaching time per day, where 1 hour will be dedicated to lesson preparation for the following day.
+Although there may not always be a teacher present, our coordinator is available to assist with teaching and translations.

 Location